CP1401/Practicals/prac_07/README.md

 File: `seconds.py`

-In [Prac 2](../prac_02/README.md#4-i-stop-calculation-percentage) you wrote a program to calculate and display "i-stop" time/percentage.
+In [Prac 2](../prac_02/README.md#4-deep-sleep-calculation-percentage) you wrote a program to calculate and display deep sleep time/percentage.
 In that program, you displayed seconds as minutes and seconds, example:

 ```
-i-stop on in seconds: 62
-Time stopped in seconds: 161
+Total sleep in seconds: 161
+Deep sleep in seconds : 62

-i-stop ON:      1m 2s
+Deep sleep : 1m 2s
-Time Stopped:   2m 41s
+Total sleep: 2m 41s
-Percentage:     38.50931677018634%
+Percentage : 38.50931677018634%
 ```

-Note: the original program from prac 2 was about i-stop values for a car, but this has nothing to do with that context.
+Note: the original program from prac 2 was about sleep, but this question is not related to that context.
-The technique for figuring out minutes and seconds from just seconds is the same, so you can copy your work, but do change any references to the old context.
+The technique for figuring out minutes and seconds from just seconds is the same, so you can copy your work, but please change any references to the old context.

 Write a simple program using a function that **takes in a number** of seconds and **returns a string** that can be used to display that value in minutes and seconds.
-Notice that the function DOES NOT PRINT.
+Notice that this function DOES NOT PRINT.
 We want to use the string in different ways, so this function's job is simply to create/return a formatted string.
 Write a main program that displays a bunch of different seconds values in minutes and seconds using a loop.

 **Example output:**
 Note: Think about how this was generated...
 There's no user input; it starts at 0, goes to ? in steps of ?
 Try and do the same in your program.

 ```